List of available contact attributes and their JSONPath reference

 These are predefined attributes in Amazon Connect.
 You can reference system attributes, but you cannot create them.

-Not all blocks in a contact flow support using System attributes.
+Not all blocks in a flow support using System attributes.
 For example, you cannot use a System attribute to store customer input.
 Instead, use a user-defined attribute to store the data input by a customer.

 Attribute | Description | Type | JSONPath Reference |